To read Episode 1 CLICK HERE

 “Dinner is at 8 o’clock”

-Nike smiled as he reminded her like a hotel chaperone, “Thank you and please don’t call me ma, just aunty Nike would do” she stated gently.
+Nike smiled as he reminded her of a hotel chaperone, “Thank you and please don’t call me ma, just aunty Nike would do” she stated gently.

 The boy looked at her mildly surprised “Is there a problem?”